Litton/Monroe 1860 Desktop Programmable Calculator

 The drum and hammer print mechanism bears a little more explanation.
 Basically, a metal drum has lines of raised characters on it, e.g., a line of '1' characters, followed by a line of '2' characters, etc. The drum rotates at approximately 60 RPM.
-The drum is quite massive, mainly to help in regulating the rotation of the drum to a constant speed (the flywheel effect).
+The drum is quite heavy, mainly to help in regulating the rotation of the drum to a constant speed (the flywheel effect).
 Positioned in a row in front of the drum is a line of solenoid-activated hammers, which, when activated with a short, but high-energy pulse, cause the hammer to swing forward to strike the drum at just the right time to cause the appropriate character for that print position to be printed.
 The paper is positioned in front of the drum, with a ribbon between it and the hammer, so when the hammer strikes, the inked impression of the character on the drum is placed on the paper.
 When a complete line has been printed, another solenoid activates the paper advance mechanism to move the paper to the next line.

 The Print Hammers

 The 1860 is a rather complex machine internally.
 The machine is divided up into five main sections: The printer mechanism, the magnetic card reader, the calculating electronics, the power supply, and the keyboard.
-Since the machine uses dynamic RAM memory technology, which loses its contents when power is removed, there has to be some way to save programs so that they can be reloaded when power has been lost.
+Since the machine uses dynamic RAM memory technology, which loses its contents when power is removed, there has to be some way to save programs and data so that they can be reloaded when power has been lost.

 First-Design Magnetic Card and Card Storage Envelope for Monroe 1800-Series Calculator